fanout/express-eventstream/README.md

 Make a request to your endpoint (you decide the path to mount it on) over HTTP.
 The endpoint will interpret the following querystring parameters:

-* channel - Which channels you'd like to subscribe to events from
+* channel - Which channels you'd like to subscribe to events from.
+  * If using pushpin, the corresponding pushpin channel names will all be prefixed with 'events-'.
+So if you provide '?channel=clock&channel=public', the underlying pushpin channels will be 'events-clock' and 'events-public'.

 ### Response